 - SDBNWR - Sweetwater Marsh Unit 1080 Gunpowder Point Drive Chula Vista, CA 91910 Bus drop off will be in front of USFWS building.
 Contact info will be sent to teachers to enter gate as field trip date approaches.

 Field trips are available for 4th grade (some 5th grade) elementary classrooms.
 Our field trips are funded by various grant organizations and may have specific qualification criteria and are based on availability.
 To see if your classroom qualifies please contact the education coordinator at email@example.com.

-We use a three contact field trip model* in the education program.
-This model includes a visit in the classroom with one of our EDI instructors as well as two field visits to one or more of our many partner sites.
+We use a two contact field trip model* in the education program.
+This model includes two field visits to one or more of our many partner sites.
 During these visits students will engage in fun and exciting hands on activities that cover various standards such as habitat restoration, watershed water quality, adaptations, food web, climate science and many others.

-*based on funder guidelines some may not include a classroom visit
+*based on funder guidelines some may or may not include a classroom visit

 - Surveys for teachers will be provided at the end of the field trip experience.
 This feedback is important to us so that we can ensure that the activities we share with the students are meaningful and help teachers meet state science standards for science.

 - Pre and Post Test will be required* for students.
 A link will be provided and will be the responsibility of the teacher to ensure that students complete it in a timely manner before and after the visits. *based on grant guidelines